adalessa/laravel-nvim-docs/source/docs/route-info.md

 }
 ```

-or it can be disable if you don't want it at all
+or you can disable it if you don't want it at all

-If you are using a really wide monitor and want to put it into use the right option is for you
+If you are using a really wide monitor I recommend putting it on the right-hand side.

 ![route_info_right](/assets/img/route_info_right.png)

 # Customization {#route-info-customization}

-As we know customization is the sauce of neovim, you will like for sure different styles, different
+As we know customization is the sauce of neovim, you will for sure want to have different styles, different
-colors and the plugin will not be able to just have a different one for each user,
+colors.
-but the plugin will allow you to simple set what ever you like using the container system.
+The plugin will allow you to simply set what ever you prefer using the container system.

-To modified you can do it in your configuration after laravel has been loaded or as a `user_provider` in the
+To modify it you change your configuration after laravel has been loaded or add a `user_provider` in the
-configuration which is the intended way, but all the options are at your use.
+configuration (recommended), but all the options are at your use.

 ```lua
 local app = require("laravel").app